 Entry into Audio vestibular medicine training is possible following successful completion of both a foundation programme and core training programme.
-There are four core training programmes for Audio vestibular medicine training:
+There are five core training programmes for Audio vestibular medicine training:

 Entry is also possible for trainees in otolaryngology who have obtained MRCS(ENT) or MRCS plus DOHNS (Diploma in Otolaryngology - Head and Neck Surgery).

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress, comprising workplace based assessment and knowledge based assessment.
 The 2021 curriculum was approved by the GMC for implementation in August 2021.

 The 2021 curriculum and supporting documents are given below: